The performance of your website depends on many factors:

 - Switch to the HTML type for page layouts that do not contain controls or inline code.

 - Use the Text / XML type for simple transformations (if the code is pure HTML or only performs basic loading of field values).
-For complex transformations with method calls or other advanced logic, the ASCX transformation type generally provides better performance.
+However, the ASCX transformation type generally provides better performance for complex transformations (with method calls or other advanced logic), particularly after the first request during which the transformation is compiled.
+Also, ASCX transformations have better performance on fully precompiled websites.

 Tip - Optimizing dynamic compilation when developing web site projects